RujulChaudhari/Wazuh-SEIM/README.md

 - You want to go ahead and click "Add Agent".
 This will direct you to another page where it will give you steps on adding the actual agent.
 - Here you want to select the OS.
 - For simplicity sake I'll be using a ubuntu OS to setup the agent on.
 You can use whichever OS you prefer, the process is more or less the same.
-- For the Server adress, you will be entering the ipv4 of the actual linux server.
+- For the Server address, you will be entering the ipv4 of the actual linux server.
 ![](https://i.imgur.com/5gVqT3X.png)
-- At the bottom you will see a long command, this will be what you will run on you client machine in order to install the agent.
+- At the bottom you will see a long command, this is what you will run on your client machine in order to install the agent.
 ![](https://i.imgur.com/Sl2v82G.png)
-- Once you've installed the agent on ur machine, go ahead and run the command under that in order to start the services.
+- Once you've installed the agent on your machine, go ahead and run the command below in order to start the services.
 ![](https://i.imgur.com/l9smhc7.png)

 ## Step 3: Dashboard